ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Carbon Emission Metrics

+where $p_{D,j,t}$ [MW] denotes the total electricity consumption and $E_{D,j,t}$ [TonsCO2] denotes the total emissions.
 The challenge lies in choosing how to define $e_{D,j,t}$ (often also referred to as carbon intensity or emissions factor).
 Even though the carbon emission factor from each electric generator $i$ and time step $t$, denoted by $e_{G,i,t}$, are well defined, there is no clear consensus about how to allocate these carbon emissions to different consumers.
 This is in part because there is no unambiguous method to trace the actual flow of electricity from generator to load.
 Thus, multiple definitions of carbon emission metrics have been proposed.
-We summarize the definitions of some widely used metrics below, along with more recently proposed one and a brand new metric that we consider here for the first time.
+We summarize the definitions of some widely used metrics below, along with a more recently proposed metric and a brand new metric that we consider here for the first time.
 Note that this is not intended to be an exhaustive list of carbon metrics.
 Some other metrics, such as long-run marginal emissions \cite{hawkes2014long}, are not included below as they are less relevant to real-time carbon accounting and load shifting.